 - (1) Incomplete or ineligible applications.
 Applications that are incomplete or ineligible will not be considered for funding (Reference Part V and Part VI). - (2) The Reviewers.
 All eligible applications will be evaluated by an Application Review Panel using the criteria described in Part VI of this notice.
 Panel members will be appointed by RD and will be qualified to evaluate the applications based on the type of work proposed by the applicant. - (3) Selection of Qualifying Applications.
-Applications will be selected in the following order: - (a) First, the highest scoring application in each of the four Regions will be selected. - (b) Second, the remaining applications, regardless of Region, will be selected starting with the highest scoring application, until all available funds are exhausted.
+Applications will be selected in the following order: - (a) First, the highest scoring application in each of the four Regions will be selected. - (b) Second, the highest scoring Tribe or Tribal Entity Application, which has not already been selected as one of the highest scoring applications in one of the regions, will be selected.